favstats/TidyTuesday-1/TT.5.15.18/README.md

 I'm looking forward to doing more with this data.

+5-15-18

+I just have too many ideas!
+My newest idea was to do a choropleth filling in the state by color based on the favorite movie.
+The location in this data is broken down by region.
+I couldn't find a pacakage with the US map by regions.
+I made a separate file that lists the state in the first column & the region in the second column.
+I got the data to make that file here: https://simple.wikipedia.org/wiki/List_of_regions_of_the_United_States.<br />

+I made a choropleth for favorite movie by state & least favorite movie by state.
+Not my fave graphic but interesting!
+I changed it up & did a different choropleth for favorite movie by state.
+I used age to create 4 different choropleths.

 Raw data - https://github.com/fivethirtyeight/data/blob/master/star-wars-survey/StarWars.csv <br />
 Article - https://fivethirtyeight.com/features/americas-favorite-star-wars-movies-and-least-favorite-characters/ <br />
 Data Source - https://github.com/rudeboybert/fivethirtyeight<br />